philthompson/blog/gen/static/privacy/index.md

 ### Personal Information We Collect

-When you visit the Site, we automatically collect certain information about your device, including information about your web browser, IP address, time zone, and some of the cookies that are installed on your device.
+When you visit the Site, we automatically collect certain information about your device, including information about your web browser, IP address, and time zone.
+Since we do not set any cookies on your device, we never collect any cookies that are installed on your device.
 Additionally, as you browse the Site, we collect information about the individual web pages that you view, what websites or search terms referred you to the Site, and information about how you interact with the Site.
 We refer to this automatically-collected information as "Device Information."

 We collect Device Information using the following technologies:

 * "Log files," which track actions occurring on the Site and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.

-Third party sites may collect your Device Information using the following technologies:
+At the time of writing in 2023, the only third party site involved when you interact with the Site is GoatCounter, which is designed to receive none of your Device Information.
+However, in the future, Third party sites may collect your Device Information using the following technologies:

 * "Web beacons," "tags," and "pixels," which are electronic files used to record information about how you browse the Site, and
 * "Cookies," which are small text files that may be read from or placed into your browser.